microchip-pic-avr-examples/pic16f13145-cnano-ultrasonic-distance-sensor-mplab-mcc/README.md

 endmodule
 ```

-The final result should look like this
+The final result should look like this:

 ![CLB_MAIN2](./images/Syth_All.png)